Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: The Case of Multiple Change Points

 \item as a consequence of conditions in (ISM3), $w(N)\to \infty$, $w(N)=o(\delta_N)$, and $w(N)>CN^{1-\gamma}$ for some constant $C$. \end{itemize} \item Fix any integer $K>1$, and consider the intervals $\left[ \hat{\tau}_i^{(1)}-Kw(N), \hat{\tau}_i^{(1)}+Kw(N) \right]$ for $i=1,...,\hat{J}$.
 Denote by $S^{(2)}\left( \hat{\tau}_i^{(1)} \right)$ all integers in this interval not divisible by $\lfloor N/N_1\rfloor$. \item For each $i=1,...,\hat{J}$, let

 \end{enumerate} \begin{remark} As with the single change point problem, a $p>2$ stage procedure can be constructed.
-This would involve steps (ISM1) to (ISM5), but afterwards a $p-1$ stage procedure as described in Remark \ref{rem:singlemult} for estimating single change points will be applied on every interval $\left[ \hat{\tau}_i\pm Kw(N) \right]$.
-To illustrate our main points we will show results for the two stage procedure, but some numerical results are provided later for multi-stage procedures. \end{remark} The intervals $[\hat{\tau}^{(1)}_j\pm Kw(N)]$ referred to at stage ISM4 all respectively contain $[\tau_j\pm (K-1)w(N)]$ with probability going to 1.
+This would involve steps (ISM1) to (ISM5), but afterwards a $p-1$ stage procedure as described in Remark \ref{rem:singlemult} for estimating single change points will be applied on every interval $\left[ \hat{\tau}_i\pm Kw(N) \right]$. \end{remark} The intervals $[\hat{\tau}^{(1)}_j\pm Kw(N)]$ referred to at stage ISM4, all respectively contain $[\tau_j\pm (K-1)w(N)]$ with probability going to 1.
 These latter intervals have width going to $\infty$, and both of these intervals contain exactly one change point (as their widths are $O(w(N))=o(\delta_N)$).
 Hence, with probability $\to 1$ the multiple change point problem has simplified to $\hat{J}$ single change point problems, justifying ISM6 where a stump model is fitted inside each of $S^{(2)}(\hat{\tau}^{(1)}_j)$'s.

-{\bf Asymptotic distributions of the intelligent sampling based estimators:} Next, we present results on the joint asymptotic distribution of the intelligent sampling estimates.
-There are two types of results which can be derived: a set of results that can accommodate for the case where the number of change points $J$ grows with $N$, and a more specific result for when $J$ stays constant with $N$.
+{\bf Asymptotic behavior of the intelligent sampling based estimators:} Next, we present results on the large sample properties of the intelligent sampling estimates.
+There are several types of results we will showcase to characterize the asymptotic behavior, with the first result focusing on the rate of convergence: \begin{theorem} Suppose conditions (M1) to (M4) are satisfied and the first stage estimates satisfy the consistency result (\ref{eq:firstconsistent2}).
+Then, for any $\varepsilon>0$, there exist constants $C_1$ and $C_2$ (depending on $\epsilon$) such that

-In the first more general setting, we present a set of probability bounds that relate the deviation of the $\hat{\tau}^{(2)}$'s to the $L$-type distributions introduced in Section \ref{sec:singlemodel}.
-This result characterizes the asymptotic behavior enough to allow the construction of confidence intervals around the change point estimates.
-In the second setting, a more conventional distributional convergence result, in terms of joint probability mass functions, can be formulated.